ahstn/statuspage/cachet-monitor/README.md

 This isn't nice and I intend to find a more customisable solution.

-I'd also like to make the image take advantage of Docker's ONBUILD features, pulling from the [CastawayLabs/cachet-monitor] repo, complining from source and building an image from scratch rather than from [Alpine].
+I'd also like to make the image take advantage of Docker's ONBUILD features, pulling from the [CastawayLabs/cachet-monitor] repo, compiling from source and building an image from scratch rather than from [Alpine].

 [CastawayLabs/cachet-monitor]: https://github.com/CastawayLabs/cachet-monitor